 Do you think the same will be in case of volatility: If volatility of all stocks goes up by 5%, would the index volatility also increase by 5%?
 The answer is ‘Not necessarily’!
 Index volatility depends on the correlation between the stocks.
 Let us see how.

-In the case of low correlation between stocks A and B, even through the volatility of stock A and B are both increasing, the index volatility remain more or less the same.
+In the case of low correlation between stocks A and B, even though the volatility of stock A and B are both increasing, the index volatility remains more or less the same.
 On the other hand, when correlation is high then all the elements of the index are moving together so that volatility of index is high when the volatility of the stocks is high.